emilysim00/StudyLah/README.md

 <h2>Providing Evidence of creating databases with MySQL and using PHP</h2>
 We are using PHP and MySQL, to store and manage StudyLah’s data. <br>
-When the user registers for a new account, a verification email containing the user’s unique verification token is sent to their registered email and a new sign up ID is created in the database. <br>
+When the user registers for a new account, a verification email containing the user’s unique verification token is sent to their registered email and a new sign up ID is created in the database. <br><br>
 PHPMailer API is used to send this email.
 Once verification is done, the user is now a legit user of the platform.<br>
-In addition, upon clicking on the “register” button, PHP will query MYSQL to compare data in its database to ensure that there is no duplication of email when registering for an account.<br>
+In addition, upon clicking on the “register” button, PHP will query MYSQL to compare data in its database to ensure that there is no duplication of email when registering for an account.<br><br>
 When the user logs in as a registered user, MySQL compares the log-in credentials (user email and password) in order to check for authentication.
 Once logged in, the user session is created using PHP.<br>

 <h2>Providing Evidence of creating front-end development for the web application</h2>
-The user interfaces are designed using technology such as HTML, CSS and Javascript. <br>
+The user interfaces are designed using technology such as HTML, CSS and Javascript. <br><br>
 The user-interface is designed to be user-friendly where users are able to navigate around the web application to access the different features without any hassle.
 CSS is used extensively to improve the user experience e.g. animation and designs.
 Javascript is used to trigger some of the design (e.g onclick of a button).

 <h2>Poster Link</h2>